Header image

 • Consistent with other validated theories, laws, and principles but will leave open unanswered questions that need to be investigated.

-Purposes of theory in practice:
+Purposes of theory in practice

 • Assist nurses to describe, explain, and predict everyday experiences.